-Your final full day is spent exploring the fabled Hebrides, beginning with the mystical abbey of the Isle of Iona, home to the first Christian settlement in Scotland.
-Next, you will proceed to Duart Castle, ancestral home of Clan Maclean on the Isle of Mull, and ending in the charming fishing port of Tobermory, whose distillery produces a renowned single malt scotch whisky.
+Your final full day is spent exploring the fabled Hebrides, beginning with the mystical abbey of the Isle of Iona, home to the first Christian settlement in Scotland, proceeding to Duart Castle, ancestral home of Clan Maclean on the Isle of Mull, and ending in the charming fishing port of Tobermory, whose distillery produces a renowned single malt scotch whisky.

 Your voyage comes to an end in Glasgow, Scotland's modern cultural capital.

 A voyage specially-tailored for English-speaking travelers including discussions with experts, transfers before and after your cruise, and an included excursion in each port of call.
 Engaging discussions...

 Choose your stateroom

 To make sure things run smoothly, PONANT has included certain elements before and after your cruise as part of the price.

 *Price is per person, based on double occupancy, based on availability, and subject to change at any time.
 The category of stateroom to which this price applies may no longer be available.

 Select your stateroom category

 Important trip details

 We invite you to read our boarding conditions and passenger travel abilities by clicking here.